tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 **File:** [README.md](Activities/04-Stu_FinTech_Domains_Part_II/README.md)

-### 15. Instructor Do: Review FinTech Domains Part II (20 min)
+### 15. Instructor Do: Review FinTech Domains Part II (15 min)

 Now that students have had an opportunity to perform their own research on their respective FinTech domains and produce hypothetical news headlines, it's now time to facilitate a class discussion based on each group's findings and thoughts.

-Have each group do a turn-and-teach and present their FinTech domain and news headline to the group next to them:
+Have each group do a turn-and-teach and present their FinTech domains and news headlines to the group next to them:

+* There should be an even number of groups to perform a turn-and-teach; however, if an odd number of groups exist, feel free to put 3 groups together to share their results.

+* Students can send their documents (containing FinTech domain information) to their peer group members to facilitate quicker and easier information transfer.

 * Walk around the class with your TAs to support any discussions if necessary.

-After students' peer presentations are complete, ask for any volunteers who are willing to share why they chose their particular FinTech news headline.
-Then, ex0plain the following:
+After students' peer presentations are complete, ask for any volunteers who are willing to share notable or interesting FinTech news headline that they heard from their peer groups.
+Then, explain the following:

 * The intent of this activity was to provide students with not only the breadth but also the depth of knowledge for each FinTech domain.
 This may prove to be valuable when applying for roles within the FinTech industry.